Case Study: Essex Edge of Care Social Impact Bond (SIB) – preventing young people in Essex from entering care

 The intervention targeted adolescents aged 11–17 years and families with complex challenges, such as anti-social behaviours, youth offending, and conduct disorders, who were at heightened risk of being placed into residential care.
 Once in care, they were likely to spend more than 80% of their remaining childhood years there.

-We designed a social impact bond to provide intensive family support.
+We designed a Social Impact Bond to provide intensive family support.
 This was the first SIB to be commissioned by a local authority at a time when these outcomes contracts were relatively rare.
 This funding structure offered Essex the opportunity to target investment into an evidence-based intervention.

 Eight investors provided £3.1m over five and a half years which allowed the national children’s charity Action for Children to provide a multi-systemic therapy (MST) service which operated from April 2013 to December 2018.